STORY / GAMEPLAY

-The year is 1930 and the black market for liquor is more lucrative than ever, and Al Capone is making higher profits than anyone from this illegal business.
-You are cast as Elliot Ness, who is going to do the job cops won't do (going after the ruthless Mafia boss and stop the flow of illegal liquor for good) along with a small select group.
+The year is 1930 and the liquor black market is more lucrative than ever and Al Capone gains higher profits than anyone from this illegal business.
+You are cast as Elliot Ness to do an average cop won't do, hunting down the ruthless Mafia boss and stop the illegal liquor flow for good, in co-operation with a small group of selected officers.

-The game is a classic action platform shoot em up retaining some of the film's story and style.
-You have various tasks throughout the six levels and a variety of weapons to pick up such as a shotgun or Tommy gun to use against Capone's gangs.
+The game is a classic action platform retaining some of the film's story and style.
+You have various tasks throughout the six levels and a variety of weapons to pick up such as shotgun or Tommy gun to use against Capone's gangs.

 The gameplay perspective changes from level to level.
-At first, you run into Capone's liquor warehouses where 10 of Capone's accountants are running scared carrying valuable evidence in the form of ledger pages.
-The bad guys do their best to avoid you by leaping around the crates and shooting in frenzy against you.
-In the next level, gameplay changes to a third-person Cabal-style shoot em up which is set to a bridge where trucks loaded with liquor try to pass.
-There you need to shoot certain bottles of whiskey, avoiding enemy bullets from snipers and running foes.
-At the next level you need to take down certain foes in an Operation Wolf-style shoot em up.
-Believe it or not, at the next level gameplay shifts from 2D side scrolling to top-view multidirectional in which Eliot must go through the Central Station shooting incoming foes but at the same time, protecting a baby (rolling freely) in its stroller from enemy bullets!
-Of course at the next level the gameplay changes again, in such, you need to free a witness who's taken hostage by one of the bad guys, and the whole scene is running in a shooting gallery-style.
-In the final stage you chase Capone himself across the roof of the court building in a 2D horizontal scrolling action.
+At the beginning, you storm inside Capone's liquor warehouses where 10 of Capone's accountants are running scared carrying valuable evidence in the form of ledger pages.
+The bad guys do their best to stop you by leaping around the crates and shooting in frenzy.
+In the next level, the perspective changes to a third-person Cabal style shoot 'em up set to a bridge where trucks loaded with liquor try to pass.
+There you need to shoot certain bottles of bourbon, avoiding enemy bullets from snipers and other running foes.
+At the next level you need to take down certain foes in an Operation Wolf style shoot 'em up.
+Believe it or not, at the next level gameplay shifts from 2D side scrolling to top-view multi-directional in which Eliot must go through the Central Station shooting incoming foes and, at the same time, protect from the enemy fire a baby that rolls loose in his stroller.
+Another change in gameplay follows at the next level where you need to help a witness taken hostage by one of the bad guys, and the whole scene is running in a shooting gallery-style.
+In the final stage you chase Capone himself across the roof of the court building, in a 2D horizontal scrolling action.

-The untouchables is an enjoyable game, with each stage being different in style, both graphically and in terms of gameplay, so there is plenty of variety here, packed with some cute graphics and sounds.
+The Untouchables is an enjoyable game, with each stage carrying its own unique style, both in graphics and gameplay, so there is plenty of variety, packed with some cool visuals and sounds.